Version: 0.1 (2021 February)

 as defined in the USA

-Time may be specified as decimal days (e.g., YYYY-MM-DD.DDDDDD
+Time may be specified as decimal days (e.g., YYYY-MM-DD.DDDDDD),

-hour and minutes (e.g., YYYY-MM-DD hh:mm
+hour and minutes (e.g., YYYY-MM-DD hh:mm), or hours, minutes and seconds

-(e.g., YYYY-MM-DD hh:mm:ss
+(e.g., YYYY-MM-DD hh:mm:ss).

 When specifying the time using hours and minutes, decimal minutes may be used

-(e.g., YYYY-MM-DD hh:mm.m
+(e.g., YYYY-MM-DD hh:mm.m).

 Similarly for hours, minutes, and seconds, decimal seconds may be used

-(e.g., YYYY-MM-DD hh:mm:ss.s
+(e.g., YYYY-MM-DD hh:mm:ss.s).

 When specifying time, the separator between the specified date and time may be

-when escaped for the URL)
+either a space (%20 when escaped for the URL)

-or an underbar _
+or an underbar _ (e.g., YYYY-MM-DD_hh:mm).

 The latter does not require URL escaping.